encse/secchallenge2022/web/instant-development-company/solution/README.md

+# Instant Development Company

-The source of https://instant-development-company.secchallenge.crysys.hu/review reveals a link to the /debug folder.
+The source of https://instant-development-company.secchallenge.crysys.hu/ reveals a link to the /debug folder.

 ```
 ...